teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

     +----------------------+
     ToDo: make an infographic

-Well, It would seem it wasn't a brief explanation but believe me, it really was.

 The Facebook's Graph API
 ------------------------

 The Graph API enables you to read and write objects and connections in the Facebook social graph.
-It's so easy to use and it's very clean.
-If you want to fully understand how does the API actually works you have to know about the [RESTful](http://tomayko.com/writings/rest-to-my-wife) architecture, although it isn't completely necessary, I'd really recommend you to research about it.
+It's quite easy to use, and sticks very closely to  [RESTful](http://tomayko.com/writings/rest-to-my-wife) architecture, which you might already be familiar with.

-The main concept to take into account is _object_, we have to think of every single thing in Facebook as _objects_: photos, events, comments, friends, tags, groups, etc. and we must know that every object in Facebook has an unique identifier, an ID.
+To understand the API, we have to think of every single thing in Facebook as _objects_: photos, events, comments, friends, tags, groups, etc. and we must know that every object in Facebook has an unique identifier, an ID.

 Ok, let's query the Graph API with our browser.
 Click the following link to see the information of the Miles Davis page.

 [http://graph.facebook.com/57796847423](http://graph.facebook.com/57796847423)

-Now you should be seeing the response in [JSON](http://en.wikipedia.org/wiki/JSON) format.
-Among other things you will see the following information:
+Now you should be see the response in [JSON](http://en.wikipedia.org/wiki/JSON), most likely something that looks like this:

 	{
 	   "id": "57796847423",